apache/hertzbeat/home/docs/start/iotdb-init.md

 ---
 id: iotdb-init
-title: The time series database IoTDB installation
+title: Use Time Series Database IoTDB to Store Metrics Data (Optional)
-sidebar_label: IoTDB init (optional)
+sidebar_label: Use IoTDB Store Metrics
 ---

-HertzBeat's historical data storage relies on the time series database IoTDB or TDengine, you can choose one of them to initialize, or not to install (note ⚠️If you don't install it, there will be no historical chart data)
+HertzBeat's historical data storage relies on the time series database IoTDB or TDengine, you can choose one of them to install and initialize, or not to install (note ⚠️ but it is strongly recommended to configure in the production environment)

-Apache IoTDB is a software system that integrates the collection, storage, management and analysis of IoT time series data.
-We use it to store and analyze the collected historical data of monitoring indicators.
+Apache IoTDB is a software system that integrates the collection, storage, management and analysis of time series data of the Internet of Things.
+We use it to store and analyze the historical data of monitoring indicators collected.
+Support V0.13+ version.

-Note ⚠️ IoTDB is optional, if not configured, there will be no historical chart data.
-Support V0.12 - V0.13 version, recommend to use V0.13.* version
+**Note⚠️ Time series database is optional, but production environment configuration is strongly recommended to provide more complete historical chart functions and high performance**

 > If you already have an IoTDB environment, you can skip directly to the YML configuration step.